AlihTamrawe/Consulting-University-System/README.md

 ## Abstract

-Our Project is made for the social interaction which can help people find friends and community who share the same interests and values like them , they are able to create group within the same catagory that they like , In that group it contains posts that only belongs to that group , so they can view those posts and  create posts on that page , each post they can add comments and likes to it .
+Our Project is made for the Consulting Studen in they Carrer which can help people find friends and community who share the same interests and values like them , they are able to create group within the same catagory that they like , In that group it contains posts that only belongs to that group , so they can view those posts and  create posts on that page , each post they can add comments and likes to it .
 There is also a chat room which they can interact with their friends and discuss topics and ideas on it .